-At Huntington and Langham Estate, we were absolutely delighted to see one of our residents’ dreams come true in September.
+At Huntington and Langham Estate, we were absolutely delighted to see one of our residents’ dreams come true.

 If you’ve been keeping a close eye on our social media, you might have seen our ‘Moon Landings’ video, in which we set out to discover our residents’ experiences of this momentous event.
 Whilst recording the video, we asked our residents if they’d like to have had the opportunity to go to the moon, which, following further discussion, revealed some further ‘bucket list’ wishes.